Christonn93/Semester-Project-2/README.md

 ## License

 This project is licensed under a Creative Commons license.
-It is open for contributions, but please credit the project if you use the code in your own projects.
+It is open for contributions, but please credit the project if you use the code in your projects.

 ## Required Links